svenkreiss/databench/databench/analyses_packaged/scaffold/README.md

 and similarly add your backend code to `analysis.py` as documented in the [Backend section](http://www.svenkreiss.com/databench/v0.3/backend.html).

+You can also create alternative frontends for your analysis.
+One example is the included [log-only](log.html) view in `log.html`.

 Some explanation __is always good__.
 You can mention `technical details`, explain them with some _fancy_ math $$r_1 = r_2$$ while mentioning inline what \\(r_1\\) and \\(r_2\\) are.